-History of Mount St. Mary’s Seminary and School of Theology
+History of Mount St. Mary’s Seminary & School of Theology

 1829 – Bishop Edward D. Fenwick established St. Francis Xavier Seminary on Sycamore Street in Cincinnati.
 With four seminarians and six preparatory students studying Latin, classes began in the simple frame building that had been the first Catholic parish founded in the city.